microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgPolicyAuthenticationFlowPolicy.md

   - `[DisplayName <String>]`: Inherited property.
 The human-readable name of the policy.
 Optional.
 Read-only.
   - `[SelfServiceSignUp <IMicrosoftGraphSelfServiceSignUpAuthenticationFlowConfiguration>]`: selfServiceSignUpAuthenticationFlowConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[IsEnabled <Boolean?>]`: Indicates whether self-service sign-up flow is enabled or disabled.
 The default value is false.
-This property is not a key.
+This property isn't a key.
 Required.

 `SELFSERVICESIGNUP <IMicrosoftGraphSelfServiceSignUpAuthenticationFlowConfiguration>`: selfServiceSignUpAuthenticationFlowConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsEnabled <Boolean?>]`: Indicates whether self-service sign-up flow is enabled or disabled.
 The default value is false.
-This property is not a key.
+This property isn't a key.
 Required.

 ## RELATED LINKS